kmlv/IntermMicroecon_UCSC/_posts/2020-05-09-Consumer-Choice.markdown

 The basic model of consumer choice studies the decision of a single person regarding what goods to acquire, and how much to buy of each of them, taking as given the prices of the goods and the income level of the consumer.
 This simple model assumes that each consumer chooses the “best” combination of goods (or bundle) that he "can afford”.
 The idea of “best” builds on the notions of preferences and utility; our model captures “affordability” via budget sets.

-To fix ideas, suppose that you go to the supermarket with the idea of spending 100 dollars.
-While there, you can see many different goods that are sold at different prices.
-The consumer problem addresses the question of how to allocate the $100 among the goods you observe.
-Its solution postulates that, among all possible allocations, you will select the one that makes you as happy as possible.
+To fix ideas, suppose that you go to the supermarket with 100 dollars.
+While there, you can see many different goods that are offered at different prices.
+The consumer problem addresses the question of how to allocate the $100 among the different goods.
+Its solution claims that, among all possible allocations, you will select the one that makes you as happy as possible.

-A bit more formally:
+The problem of the consumer has two main components:

 **Preferences:** The preferences on an individual consist of his personal ranking over all possible alternatives.
 We often capture these preferences by the so called utility function.

-**Budget set:** The budget set of an individual is the collection of all alternatives that he can afford given his resources (income or wealth) and the prices of the goods he faces in the market.
+**Budget set:** The budget set of an individual is the collection of all alternatives that he can afford given his resources (income or wealth) and the prices of the goods that the person faces in the market.

 Under the maximization assumption, preferences and budget sets induce choices.
 As prices and/or income change, so does the budget set and (often) the combination of goods that the consumer selects.
 The demand function describes the consumption decisions for all different combinations of prices and income levels.

 To simplify the exposition, we focus on a simple version of the consumer problem.
-The components of our model are as follows:
+The main parts of the model are as follows:

 1. There are only two goods: good 1 and good 2.
 2. We represent the quantities of these goods as $$x_1$$ and $$x_2$$, respectively.
 The ordered pair $$(x_1,x_2)$$ denotes a bundle of goods.